 Find the Convert tracking code

-Grab the tracking code from your Project's settings inside your account;
+Grab the tracking code from your Project's Configuration inside your account;

 Create a new tag of type Custom HTML in GTM